-Dental Prophy (cleaning) at the Clinic
+Dental Prophy (cleaning) and Radiographs at the Clinic

 Your pet will be on antibiotics for 3-5 days before being admitted to our clinic for a dental prophy.
 The antibiotics are given to decrease the risks of circulating bacteria when we clean the teeth.
 Your pet will also be on antibiotics for 3-5 days after the dental prophy for the same reasons.